CarolinaFernandez/keycloak-mtls/README.md

 ### Authentication as an interacting user from a browser

+This can be tested in the "direct" mode only.

-Load the generated `x509/client.p12` file into your browser.
+First, load the generated "x509/client.p12" file into your browser.
 Click "enter" when prompted for a password (i.e. no password).

 Then open your browser, ideally in private mode to run these tests, since the certificate wil be loaded during the session.
 Point it to the default "home URL" for e.g. the "account" client.
-In this local example: https://server.department.company.ct:8443/realms/x509/account/
+In this local example: https://server.department.company.ct:8443/realms/x509/account/.
+Click on "Sign in".
 You will be prompted for the matching certificate (the client certificate loaded beforehand).
 Accept and you will be directed to an information review page, after which you will be logged in.

 ### Authentication as a non-interacting user (client) from the terminal